-We finally made it to Croatia a whole 24 hours later than we’d previously expected, due to a ginormous thunderstorm that had been rumbling all over Europe, and when our plane glided down over the bright Mediterranean Sea and touched down at long last at Split airport, I heard my pal Rachel sitting in the row behind me give out a ‘Yessss!!!’ in pure victorious relief that we’d actually reached our destination.
+We finally made it to Croatia a whole 24 hours later than we’d previously expected, due to a ginormous thunderstorm that had been rumbling all over Europe.
+So when our plane glided down over the bright Mediterranean Sea and touched down at long last at Split airport, I heard my pal Rachel sitting in the row behind me give out a ‘Yessss!!!’ in pure victorious relief that we’d actually reached our destination.
 It had been a very strange twenty-four hours, I’ll tell you that for free.
 Although this rumbly old storm had thwarted our plans to visit Dubrovnik, it did mean that we’d be spending a couple of extra days in the ancient Croatian seaside city of Split, which actually turned out to be a jolly good time all around.

-A port city cradling the Adriatic Sea, ownership of this beautiful place has changed hands many a time throughout history, from Greeks and Romans, to Byzantine and Venetian, and evidence of all these so called ‘owners’ can be seen in the city’s architecture, basically everywhere you look.
-Eventually Croatia became part of socialist Yugoslavia, and you can catch a glimpse of those socialist times in the gigantic concrete housing blocks as you leave the city.
+Split is a port city cradling the Adriatic Sea, and ownership of this beautiful place has changed hands many a time throughout history.
+From Greeks and Romans, to Byzantine and Venetian, and evidence of all these so called ‘owners’ can be seen in the city’s architecture, basically everywhere you look.
+Eventually Croatia became part of socialist Yugoslavia, and you can get a sense of those socialist times in the gigantic concrete housing blocks as you leave the city.
 It all seems pretty mental to me, you guys, however after the Croatian War of Independence was over in 1995, tourism steadily became kind of a big deal for this part of the world.

 Wander the streets of Diocletian’s Palace

-Wandering these narrow cobblestone alleys is full on magical, and we were lucky enough to stay for one night in an apartment within the palace walls…although it’s true that we were woken up at the very first crack of dawn by the clattering of the cafe opposite us opening up, and the subsequent gathering of the locals for a 6am coffee, it all just added to the beauty of the experience in my opinion!
+Wandering these narrow cobblestone alleys is full on magical, and we were lucky enough to stay for one night in an apartment within the palace walls.
+That did mean that we were woken up at the ultimate crack of dawn by the clattering of the cafe opposite us opening up, and the subsequent gathering of the locals for a 6am coffee.
+But it all just added to the beauty of the experience in my opinion!
 If New York is the City That Never Sleeps, then Split is the City That Doesn’t Even Know the Meaning of the Word Sleep.

-I am quite the twenty-nine year old grandma, and have never watched a single episode of Game of Thrones, however for those die-hard fans out there in the world, part of the show was filmed within the palace walls.
+I am quite the twenty-nine year old grandma, and have never watched a single episode of Game of Thrones.
+But for those die-hard fans out there in the world, part of Game of Thrones was filmed in Diocletian’s Palace.
 Whether you’re here because of the TV show or not, there’s no denying that walking through these streets transports you right back into some other worldly part of history, and I am all about this kind of place.

-As we were visiting Split in late July, it was peak time for not just tourists, but more specifically cruise ship tourists.
-The city was heaving with people during the daytimes, a great number of whom who were clearly passengers from the ships docking in the port.
-Nighttime in an ancient city is just as magical if not more so, than the day, and this was also the time that we stumbled across many an unexpected scenario.
+When I first visited Split in the middle of Summer, it was peak time for not just tourists, but more specifically cruise ship tourists.
+The city was heaving with people during the daytimes, a great number of whom were clearly passengers from the ships docking in the port.
+(In contrast, when I revisited Split on a cruise ship in October, the streets were a lot quieter.
+We were the only ship in port that day.)

 Related: 11 Things to Do in Budapest